 Our accommodations in Madrid

-In this area we have apartments by months in the Centro area, apartments by months in the Retiro area and at a quieter and less touristic area you can consider the apartments by months in the Salamanca district.
+In this area, we have apartments by months in the Centro area, apartments by months in the Retiro area, and in a quieter and less touristic area, you can consider the apartments by months in the Salamanca district.

-For a short stay we have apartments by days next to Calle Serrano and Paseo de la Castellana, in the Escultor Building and accommodation by category: list of apartments for companies or our list of apartments for students .
+For a short stay, we have apartments by days next to Calle Serrano and Paseo de la Castellana, in the Escultor Building, and accommodation by category: a list of apartments for companies or our list of apartments for students.